stevekramercellist/cellist/gallery.md

    description="Martha and I posing following a family concert." %}

 {% include gimage.html url="/images/photos/004.jpg"
    description="Playing as if my life depended upon it.
-Jens Brincker awarded me a price in Tivoli Hall at the 1993 Berlingske Tidende Classical Music Competition." %}
+Jens Brincker awarded me a prize in Tivoli Hall at the 1993 Berlingske Tidende Classical Music Competition." %}

 {% include gimage.html url="/images/photos/Steve_10_age1.jpg" description="" %}

 {% include gimage.html url="/images/photos/011.jpg"
    description="My father working me hard prior to an adventurous travel to England to audition for a spot at The Yehudi Menuhin School.
 My father is a musician, one whom I had the good fortune to learn from and work with.
 I remember him barely practicing the violin, always working and drawing, painting and sculpting unconditionally.
 He played the violin with excellent phrasing and was one of the finest violinists I have ever encountered.
 As he got older, the sweetness of his singing tone tore me up.
 A true artist." %}